TomasHubelbauer/ux-median-bar-graph/README.md

 from outliers, but also doesn't cut them off, instead option to switch to textual representation of the multiples, which is still fast to parse and resolve when needed.

+- [ ] Redo this from CRA JS to plain JS and host using GitHub Pages